3 considerations for choosing a cat scratching post or scratcher

-Cat Scratching Log
+Cat Scratching House

-Cats have a need and natural urge to scratch their claws on something from time-to-time.
+Cats have a natural urge and need to scratch their claws on something from time-to-time.
 This can have to do with maintaining their claws, marking their territory, stretching, etc. It may also have to do with ways they've learned to interact with you such as getting your attention or expressing emotions and releasing energy.
-They tend to go to the same objects over and over again.
-Unfortunately, if cats are not provided their own scratching items then they're more likely to use furniture, carpet, walls, woodwork, or other items you may not want scratched up.

 Trying to get your cat to simply stop scratching altogether goes against natural instinct.
 If you're considering declawing your cat you'll want to first read up on this controversial procedure.
 The best solution is simply to offer one or more items that can be used for scratching and redirect your cat away from the items you don't want scratched.